arianeziehn/CEP2ASP/README.md

 # Bridging the Gap: Complex Event Processing on Stream Processing Engines

-This repository provides a query catalog of Complex Event Processing (CEP) patterns, and their respective Analytical Stream Processing (ASP) queries, translated using our operator mapping approach.
+This repository provides the query catalog of Complex Event Processing (CEP) patterns and their respective Analytical Stream Processing (ASP) queries, translated using our operator mapping approach.
 The provided queries are written using Apache Flinks Streaming API and its CEP library.
+The latest version can be found in our [Github Repository](https://github.com/arianeziehn/CEP2ASP).

 ## Repository Structure
-- **scripts_configs**: This folder contains a script for each experiment, a flink-conf.yaml with our settings, and a README.md with details about our evaluation, e.g., how we define maximal maintainable throughput, or a summary table that indicates with pattern was used in which experiment.
+- **scripts_configs**: This folder contains a script for each experiment, a flink-conf.yaml with our settings, and a README.md with details about our evaluation, e.g., how we define maximal maintainable throughput or a summary table that indicates which pattern was used in which experiment.
 - **Source Root**: Each class in the source folder presents a single pattern or query, which can be run using the provided parameters on top of the class.
 For each pattern, we provide a translated ASP query, e.g., Q1_SEQQuery is the translation of Q1_SEQPattern.
 All queries and patterns are listed in the PatternQueryCatalog.md.
 - **Resource Root**: Contains small samples of the original data for testing.
 The attached README further describes the data.
 - Finally, the formal proof for the correctness of our mapping can be found in **FormalProofOfInterWindowSemantics.pdf**.